Wndx2/LemonBot/About/CONTRIBUTING.md

 ---

 We appreciate your contributions!
-If you have questions, feel free to reach out to the maintainers.
+If you have questions, feel free to reach out to wndx2 on Discord.